Maybe you’ve been asking yourself whether you should start a blog.

-You’re obsessed with reading them and follow your favourite bloggers with the same level of fascination that the media follow Miley Cyrus.
-You refer to them by their first name and feel like they’re your friends (and you’re positive that if you actually met in person, they would be).
+You’re obsessed with reading blogs and follow your favourite bloggers non-stop – you refer to them by their first name and feel like they’re your friends (and you’re positive that if you actually met in person, they would be).

 And these bloggers are all normal people, people like you.
 They didn’t have to wait for someone to tell them they could start a blog – they just started one.
 So it gets you thinking, maybe you should start one too…

 And then, almost as soon as you’ve decided you’re going to start a blog, the self-doubt kicks in.
 And it is relentless.

 That excitement you had when you first had the idea to start a blog?
 That quickly becomes embarrassing.
 How could you have actually thought that anyone would care what you have to say?
 And you’re not even that good at writing.
 And what are you even going to talk about?!

 I’ve read a lot of posts about blogging, and very few (if any) talk about the self-doubt that comes up when you decide that you’re going to put yourself out there and start a blog.

 Because let’s be real – blogging can (and will) bring up a lot of self-doubt.